Jeffrey-Ede/Adaptive-Partial-STEM/README.md

 # Adaptive Partial STEM

 This repository is for the [preprint](https://arxiv.org/abs/2004.02786)|paper "Adaptive Partial Scanning Transmission Electron Microscopy with Reinforcement Learning".
-It contains TensorFlow code to train recurrent actors and critics to cooperate with a convolutional generator to complete partial scans.
+It contains TensorFlow code to train recurrent actors to cooperate with a convolutional generator to complete partial scans.

 <p align="center">
   <img src="examples-hq.png">